madhurimarawat/Customer-Churn-Prediction/README.md

 --> A multipage streamlit application is made which shows all stages of ml pipeline.<br><br>
 --> I also did Data Visualization to show the working of this algorithms on the dataset.<br><br>
 --> I have deployed this website using streamlit.<br><br>
+--> Visit Website from : <a href="https://customer-churn-prediction-ml-pipeline.streamlit.app/">Customer Churn Prediction</a>

 ---